 - Data should not be shared informally.
 When access to confidential information is required, employees can request it from their line manager

-- Coda Music Trust will provide training to all employees to help them understand their responsibilities when handling data
+- Coda Music and Arts Trust will provide training to all employees to help them understand their responsibilities when handling data

 - Employees should keep all data secure, by taking sensible precautions and following the guidelines below

 - In particular, strong passwords must be used and they should never be shared

 - Personal data should not be disclosed to unauthorised people, either within the company or externally